lisaspencer1997/FitnessFusionPlan/README.md

 Our task for this project was to use everything we’ve learned over the course of this bootcamp to create a real-world client-side single-page application that you’ll be able to showcase to potential employers.

-To that end, we have created an interactive dashboard app for the health conscious, which allows users to see, store and organise all their fitness-related data and tasks in a single place.
+To that end, we have created a responsive, interactive dashboard app for the health conscious, which allows users to see, store and organise all their fitness-related data and tasks in a single place.

 ### Project Goal